senecajs/seneca/README.md

 processes.
 Here's a great talk explaining why you should do this:
 [Programmer Anarchy](http://vimeo.com/43690647).

 Seneca makes this really easy.
-Let's put configuration out on the network into it's own process:
+Let's put configuration out on the network into its own process:

 ```javascript
 seneca.add( {cmd:'config'}, function(args,callback){